Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities

-This is the viewpoint we adopt here and present the experimental violation of this form of a LGI by generating and probing a delocalized atomic excitation over macroscopically separated crystals.
-Our approaches relies on the quantum interface between two solid-sate quantum memories and a single-photon source.
-A coherent superposition of delocalized states over the macroscopic crystals is produced by heralded absorption of a single photon.
-The dynamical evolution of the atomic excitation is controlled with polarization dependent atomic frequency comb (AFC) and will be monitored through the violation of LGI of the form Eq. (\ref{eq1}).
-The validity of the stationary assumption in this system is experimentally verified with independent tests to assess both the stationarity of the conditional probabilities and the Markovianity of the evolution.
-The former can be performed directly by using projective measurement after selected time intervals while the Markovianity will be assessed in terms of the monotonic decrease of the trace distance between quantum states \cite{breuer}.
+Here we present the first experimental violation of this form of LGtI with complete tests of the stationary assumption by generating and probing a delocalized atomic excitation over two macroscopically separated crystals.
+The dynamical evolution of the atomic excitation is controlled with a polarization-dependent atomic-frequency-comb (AFC) \cite{AFC08,AFC09,polarization,ref1,ref2,g2,entangle} and will be monitored through the violation of LGtI.
+The validity of the stationary assumption in this system is experimentally verified with independent tests to assess both the time translational invariance of the conditional probabilities and the Markovianity of the evolution.

-The physical system undergoing evolution is composed of about $10^{10}$ ions, which are spatially distributed over two crystal separated by 4 mm.
-The experimental sample, which was similar to our memory hardware presented in \cite{polarization}, is composed of two pieces of Nd$^{3+}$:YVO$_4$ crystals (doping level: 5 ppm, thickness: 3 mm) sandwiching a $45^\circ$ half-wave plate (HWP).
-Horizontal ($H$)- and vertically ($V$)-polarized photons with wavelength of approximately 880 nm can be independently processed by the first and second crystal, respectively \cite{polarization,SHB}.
-Here, the polarization direction is defined by the crystal's c-axis.
+The experimental sample, which is similar to our memory hardware presented in Ref. \cite{polarization}, is composed of two pieces of Nd$^{3+}$:YVO$_4$ crystals (5-ppm doping level, 3-mm thickness) sandwiching a $45^\circ$ half-wave plate (HWP).
+Horizontally ($H$)- and vertically ($V$)-polarized photons with wavelength of approximately 880 nm can be independently processed by the first and second crystal, respectively \cite{polarization,SHB}.
+Spectroscopic properties of the sample are provided in the Supplemental Material \cite{SI}.

-\emph{Polarization dependent AFC.} We utilize the atomic frequency comb technique to realize the reversible transfer between photonic polarization states and atomic excitations \cite{AFC08,AFC09,polarization,ref1,ref2,g2}.
-By independently preparing two frequency detuned AFC in the two crystals, we obtained a polarization dependent AFC, which enables us to initialize, control and analyze the collective excitation states in the crystals.